 Here is his story.

-I became a student rep at university and spent most of my time working whilst others partied.
-In terms of barriers and challenges of being a BME member of staff, career pathways were not clear and at the time there was not much guidance for someone in my position.
+Beyond doubt, I had boarded on a new but challenging journey with limited resources.
+In 2005, I achieved a postgraduate certificate (PGC) in health and social care management.
+This was when I started to realise how versatile the social care system in the UK is.
+Later I completed MSc in Public Health and a second Masters in Social Work whilst continuing to work as a front line clinician.
+During my academic life I became a student rep at university and spent most of my time working and studying whilst others partied.
+Being a BME person, career pathways were not clear and at the time there was not much guidance for someone in my position.
 I learnt and experienced everything first hand and knew that I needed to work harder to get to where I wanted to be.

-Prior to HPFT, in 2013 I got my first management role in a Community NHS Trust.
-However it was not in the right direction for me, and after giving my notice, my manager said ‘We knew you were overqualified and would move onto bigger things” which was very encouraging and boosted my confidence.
+In 2013 I got my first management role in a community nursing and therapy team.
+I demonstrated my leadership and management skills by shaping the team and putting systems and procedures in place.
+However it was not in the right direction for me.
+When I handed in my notice to move to HPFT my manager said: ‘We knew you were overqualified and would move onto bigger things,” which was very encouraging and boosted my confidence.

 Since joining HPFT in 2014 as a Service Manager for Adult Community Services, I have had many opportunities to develop my skills and expand my experience.
-I have been nominated as ‘Lead Ambassador’ in our ‘Good to Great’ journey and more recently awarded the Chief Executive Award for this work.
+I was nominated as ‘Lead Ambassador’ in our ‘Good to Great’ journey - improving joint working, delivering better care and better outcomes.
+This was outside of my operational role but something that I was extremely passionate about.
+In 2016, I was awarded the Chief Executive Award for the work in this area.

+Later in 2017, I took the role of Service Manager for West CATT and ADTU.
 I really enjoy the fast pace and complexity of the role.
-I am keen to improve things and deliver better outcome for the service users.
-As a leader, I lead from the front, work on the front line with my team whenever possible.
+I am keen to improve things and deliver better outcomes for the service users.
+As a leader, I lead from the front, working on the front line with my team whenever possible.
 I go out with my clinicians, listen to their views and concerns.
 This is so vital to improve things and services.

-Throughout my career I came across variety of challenges but not particularly as a BME staff.
-However, as a BME member staff, one of the problems is the lack of role model.
-At times, the career pathways were not entirely clear; there was lack of guidance and support.
-I had to work through the challenges that came across, professionally and patiently.
-I knew, I needed to work harder to get to where I wanted to be; with continuous hard work, dedication and determination.
+Throughout my career I came across variety of challenges but not particularly as a BME person.
+However, as a BME member staff, one of the problems is the lack of role models.
+At times, the career pathways were not entirely clear; there was a lack of guidance and support.
+I had to work through the challenges that I came across, professionally and patiently.
+I knew that I needed to work harder to get to where I wanted to be; with continuous hard work, dedication and determination.

 Overall, I am proud of my achievements, but I believe that I have much more potential and a lot to offer which remains unrecognised.
 I am not a person who can sell himself strongly and celebrate personal achievements loudly.
 This may be the reason that at times I have undermined myself and left my hard work and achievements unacknowledged.
-There have been times when I had achieved results and delivered outcomes, yet overlooked.
+There have been times when results and outcomes I achieved and delivered were overlooked.
 I think cultural issues play a role in this and it may be the same for some other BME staff as well.
-I was always taught that working to the best of your abilities always get recognition.
+I was always taught that working to the best of your abilities always gets recognition.
 On the contrary, I have experienced that doing the job well is not just enough, talking about it, its publicity and celebration is equally essential for recognition.

 As a BME Leader and a success story, I encourage everyone to pursue their roles by focusing on character, resilience and self-knowledge; never assume or feel discriminated in any situation, continue to work hard, learn, reflect and celebrate your success; people will eventually recognise you and your potential, and you will earn success."